Siege of Kumamoto Castle: Summary

 On February 22, the main Satsuma army arrived and attacked Kumamoto castle in a pincer movement.
 Fighting continued into the night.
 Imperial forces fell back, and Acting Major Nogi Maresuke of the Kokura Fourteenth Regiment lost its regimental colours in fierce fighting.
 However, despite their successes, the Satsuma army failed to take the castle, and began to realize that the conscript army was not as ineffective as first assumed.
 After two days of fruitless attack, the Satsuma forces dug into the rock-hard icy ground around the castle and tried to starve the garrison out in a siege.
 The situation grew especially desperate for the defenders as their stores of food and ammunition had been depleted by a warehouse fire shortly before the rebellion began.

 A rebel detachment sent to block the passes north of town soon encountered the forward elements of the relief force.
 After several sharp clashes, both sides disengaged on February 26.

 During the siege, many Kumamoto ex-samurai flocked to Saigō's banner, swelling his forces to around 20,000 men.
 However, Saigō was forced to divide his troops to hold a long defensive line from Tabaruzaka to the Bay of Ariake.
 In the Battle of Tabaruzaka, some 15,000 of his samurai faced an Imperial army of over 90,000 men and were forced to retreat with significant losses.
 In addition, Saigō was unable to prevent the landing of troops to his rear and the loss of Kagoshima itself as a base for supplies and reinforcement.

 On the night of April 8, a force from Kumamoto castle made a sortie, forcing open a hole in the Satsuma lines and enabling desperately needed supplies to reach the garrison.
 The main Imperial Army, under General Kuroda Kiyotaka with the assistance of General Yamakawa Hiroshi arrived in Kumamoto on April 12, putting the now heavily outnumbered Satsuma forces to flight.

 Consequences

 The defeat of Saigō at Kumamoto greatly demoralized and weakened his forces, who retreated in disarray and were unable to resume their offensive.
 Although Saigō fought in several more battles before the final Battle of Shiroyama, each battle was fought as a defensive operation with dwindling manpower and supplies against ever-increasing numbers of Imperial troops.

+Depiction in artworks

+A Japanese hand fan commemorating the event, which survives in the collection of the Staten Island Historical Society in New York, features a depiction of Saigō in a scene labeled (in English) "The Battle Near the Citadel of Kumamoto".